-The gemstone was named ruby zoisite by the Austrian naturalist as well as scientist, Aron Sigmund Zois von Edelstein.
+The gemstone was named ruby zoisite by the Austrian naturalist as well as scientist, Aron Sigmund Zois von Edelstein[wiki].
 However, it was an English prospector, Tom Blevins, who first found the stone while mining in Longido, a district in northeast Tanzania in 1954.
 This is also the place where another form of zoisite called tanzanite is widely mined.

 Even today, the nation remains the only major source of this stone.
-In 1949, Blevins initially believed that he had discovered substantial ruby deposits but it then was found to a green zoisite matrix having big inclusions of usually opaque ruby.
+In 1949, Blevins initially believed that he had discovered substantial ruby deposits but it then was found to be a green zoisite matrix having big inclusions of usually opaque ruby.
 The stone is also found heavily with black hornblende minerals.

-Since centuries, this gemstone is known as an ornamental piece.
+For centuries, this gemstone is known as an ornamental piece.
 This is due to its mesmerizing combination of deep red ruby and green zoisite.
 The stone is believed to be among the most dazzling ornamental rocks.

 The green opaque form was first found in 1954 and it typically has black amphibole veins or presences.
-It is usually associated with the opaque ruby due to its distinctly matching color and is today known as ruby zoisite.
+It is usually associated with opaque ruby due to its distinctly matching color and is today known as ruby zoisite.

 This gem is believed to reinforce psychic ability as well as spirituality.
-The ruby’s deep magenta red is believed to be the ‘King’, whereas its transparent green is considered as the ‘Queen.’
+The ruby’s deep magenta red is believed to be the ‘King’, whereas its transparent green is considered the ‘Queen.’
 The ancient users believed it to surpass all other valuable gemstones in terms of virtue.
 This is because it holds a vibration that generates an improved state of consciousness due to which the user can see not only one’s own self but also the universe.

 Ruby zoisite features a great blend of energy and color due to which it is one of the most glorious as well as noblest stones.
 Due to the natural energies it possesses, the stone is worshiped in several civilizations across history.

 As a genuinely spiritual stone, ruby zoisite has been frequently treated as a talisman of love.
 As a robust help for anyone, it is likely to have black and white patches along with some more colors for rekindling spirituality.
-Its crimson color stands for the sun and its shimmering hues indicating the opulence as well as protection as an asset for the one who wears it.
+Its crimson color stands for the sun and its shimmering hues indicate opulence as well as protection as an asset for the one who wears it.

 Available at times in the hues of olive, the stone’s green color ranges from the darkest emerald to pale light green, which stunningly contrasts with the included ruby’s red color.
-The stone offers a beneficial influence to anything that originates and lasts.
+The stone offers a beneficial influence on anything that originates and lasts.

 The meditative color, green, is believed to help in interacting with the spirits.
 Further, its revitalizing qualities make the stone the most auspicious of all the green living beings.
-The energy of red color improves innovation and inspires passion for life.
+The energy of red color improves innovation and inspires a passion for life.

 By uplifting one’s fortitude and inner strength, the stone is highly potent for the ones who are more inclined towards self-disregard, suppressed anger, and self-harm.
 It works by integrating the energy of high frequency and helping in comprehending the true richness of spirit.